Mathematics

 Career opportunities

 Those students who have studied for an AS or A level in Further mathematics will have had the opportunity to study more applied mathematics modules than those with just the single A level mathematics.
-This highlights the worth of the Further Mathematics qualification for those students who wish to study for Mathematics, Physics and Engineering degrees at university.
+This highlights the worth of the Further Mathematics qualification for those students who wish to study for Mathematics, Physics and Engineering & Computing degrees at university.
 The study of Pure mathematics develops logical thinking and a systematic approach to problem solving – attributes which are highly valued in the workplace.
-It is desirable qualification for Oxbrigde candidates.
+It is desirable qualification for Oxbridge candidates.